-Similar to the very insistent mode that JFK used to try to cover all the bases, The Final Cut also tries to be all inclusive: the screenplay by Stone, Christopher Kyle and Laeta Kalogridis packs in so much ancient Roman-inspired info they’ve decreed indispensable that most of the supporting characters don’t become integrated into or integral to the story of Alexander so much as they become (albeit impassioned) conveyors of purported historic fact and gossip.
-Most crucially, the script doesn’t tell the tale of Alexander linearly; in order to show the development of the great young warrior-king without having to spend the first third of the picture on his adolescence, Stone and his writers charted a line of sight with broad time-span jumps, multiple flashbacks and connective narration by Anthony Hopkins as Ptolemy.
-The first two films, coming in at less than three hours, were edited to speed up the narrative—for those who weren’t into the genre of roadshows, who didn’t have an ear for lengthy discourse, who would be taxed and bewildered by the goings-on.
-There was thought to be enough action to get over the word heaps.
-(The box office response proved otherwise.)
+Similar to the very insistent mode that JFK used to try to cover all the bases, The Final Cut also tries to be all inclusive: the screenplay by Stone, Christopher Kyle and Laeta Kalogridis packs in so much ancient info they’ve decreed indispensable that most of the supporting characters don’t become integrated into or integral to the story of Alexander so much as they become (albeit impassioned) conveyors of purported historic fact and gossip.
+Crucially, the script doesn’t tell the tale of Alexander linearly; in order to show the development of the great young warrior-king without having to spend the first third of the picture on his adolescence, Stone and his writers charted a line of sight with broad time-span jumps, multiple flashbacks and connective narration by Anthony Hopkins as Ptolemy.
+The first two films, coming in at less than three hours, were edited to speed up the narrative, especially for those who weren’t into the genre of roadshows, who didn’t have an ear for lengthy discourse, who would be taxed and bewildered by the goings-on.
+There was thought to be enough action to get over the word heaps; the box office response proved otherwise.
 But the roadshow exacerbates the problems: not only are there fresh piles of verbosity, there’s more jump-cutting, which instead of clarifying matters actually increases viewer intolerance for the nonlinear method.
 The least-needed of the new jumps is with Roxane: in the first and second, we are introduced to her via Rosario Dawson’s twirling entry, accompanied by her dancers unravelling in red to Vangelis’s exotic Bactrian music during a circus-like bacchanal.
 Edited sharply, it not only entrances but also gets the job done.
 Now, she abruptly enters the story as the bride of Alexander and we later flashback (at least I think it’s meant to be a flashback) to her dancing, only this dance is longer and shows the clumsiness previously and rightly cut.

 Of course, given the freedom to finally present the version he always wanted, Stone has done some daring restructuring, and the best of the shifting comes shortly after the beginning.
-In the prior edits, we get a truncated death scene of Alex, then Hopkins’ in-library narrative and then to Angelina Jolie’s Olympias playing with the child Alex, but now we get an expanded death scene, Hopkins and then the battle of Gaugamela.
+In the prior edits, we get a truncated death scene of Alex, then Hopkins’ in-library narrative and then to Angelina Jolie’s Olympias playing with the child Alex, but now we get an expanded death, then Hopkins and then the battle of Gaugamela.
 Stone says he made the change because he wanted the audience to see early on Alexander as history wishes to recall him.
 He’s right to a degree; we really do need a sense of Alexander in victory (before we’re mesmerized by Jolie, before we recoil at Val Kilmer’s Philip), but it’s the two mini-blabfests that get in the way: Stone inserts moments with Alexander and his men prattling about the coming battle, and then a night gab with his great friend Hephaistion.
-To viewers unaware of the chronology of the other two versions, this might be okay for a while; to those of us fully aware that an avalanche of chatter is to follow, it’s already too much.
+To viewers unaware of the chronology of the other two versions, this might be okay for a while; to those of us fully aware that an avalanche of chatter is to follow, it’s too much.

 ROLL OVER IMAGES